Richenda's latest works are:

 Richenda's teaching capacities cover all age ranges, from nursery, to mature adult learners, and she has experience of working within community education as well as academic contexts.

-In practice as a naturopath and osteopath since 1983, Richenda Power has also been involved in teaching, examining, and writing within those professions.
+In practice as a naturopath and osteopath from 1983 to 2020, Richenda Power has also been involved in teaching, examining and writing within those professions. .

 Academic training included: